Botany 500

-Botany 500 is an American brand of menswear & suits that was originally part of a firm based in New York City.
+Botany 500 is an American brand of menswear & suits that was originally part of a firm based in Philadelphia and New York City.
 The name lives on today as a licensed property by several foreign clothing manufacturers.

 Manufacturing

 Botany 500 was a brand name owned by the Botany 500 Group of New York.
 Their men's suits and sport coats were manufactured in Philadelphia, Pennsylvania, by H. Daroff and Sons, who were contracted with Botany Mills of Passaic, New Jersey, to produce products and later bought the firm outright.
 Their plant was located at 23rd and Walnut Streets during the 1940s, 1950s, and beyond.
 Until 1945, it was located in the Pitcairn Building at 1027 Arch Street.
 They also produced another line called Worsted-Tex that had the image of the head of a German Shepherd dog on its label.
 The office, on the first floor of the plant, had a stuffed German shepherd standing guard.
 The seventh and topmost floor contained the top coat design department and a fabric cutting floor.